Gytis Paulauskas

-Gytis Paulauskas (born 27 September 1999) is a Lithuanian professional footballer who plays as a forward for Zemplín Michalovce club and the Lithuania national team.
+Gytis Paulauskas (born 27 September 1999) is a Lithuanian professional footballer who plays as a forward for K League 1 club Jeonbuk Hyundai Motors, on loan from Jeju SK club and the Lithuania national team.

-Career
+International career

 Paulauskas made his international debut for Lithuania on 7 October 2020 in a friendly match against Estonia.
 He scored his first international goal on 7 September 2023 against Montenegro in their 2–2 draw in Euro Qualifiers.